You Learned to Hold It All Together

 Your body tells a story.

-Your body holds memories, stress, intuition, and wisdom long before your mind finds the words.
-Instead of pushing past the discomfort or criticizing your reactions, we slow down and listen.
+Your body holds stress, emotion, and memory.
+Instead of pushing past discomfort or judging your reactions, we slow down and learn how to listen to the mind-body connection.

 -